-The relocation of the District's 12kV Switchgear Project has been a large multi-year CIP project and is expected to be completed late 2022.
+The relocation of the District's 12kV Switchgear Project has been a large multi-year CIP project and was completed in 2023.
 This project was mostly funded by a FEMA Hazard Mitigation Grant, with a final cost estimate of \$3,433,328.

 The District has been approved by FEMA for Phase 1 Hazard Mitigation funding for two other large CIP projects: Three Tank Seismic Retrofit (est. \$5M) and Collector Mainline Redundancy Pipeline (est. \$3M).
 Both projects are large, multi-year projects.
-Due to on-going supply chain issues and anticipated construction delays, completion dates are unknown at this time, but are estimated to be in 2025 and 2026.
+Due to on-going supply chain issues and anticipated construction delays, completion dates are unknown currently, but are estimated to be in 2025 and 2026.